|Request for exploration|

 The Mapa do Minério shows the areas pulled from the Diário da República (DR), where requests and concessions of the Portuguese mining sector are circulated to the public.
-Also displayed are the zones recommended for prospection and eventual future exploration by the Lithium Working Group in their report published 3/2017 (please see the 'note' below).
+Also displayed are the zones defined by DGEG between 2018 and 2019 for the public tender of lithium concessions (please check the 'note' below).
 Considering the areas published in the DR (dre.pt), all kinds of publication types (requests for prospection, cencession contracts, etc.) and minerals (from arsenic to zinc, including lithium, but also more common substances like clay or sand) have been included.

 6th version, 12.7.2019

 DR publications between 1/2013 - 24/6/2019.
 English edition.
 Inclusion of the concession C-100 (CC-DM-032) "Mina do Barroso", published in DR 131/2006 10.7.2006.

 DR publications between 1/2013 - 7/6/2019.
 Correct representation of the 'exclusion zones' in the polygons.
 Optional mode for satellite imagery e minor UI treaks.